johnno1962/RefactoratorApp/README.md

 ![Icon](http://johnholdsworth.com/refactorator2.gif)

 This project is an experiment in "Beerware".
-I'd like to promote the idea that while it would be great if all software was Open Source that doesn't necessarily mean that it has to be free!
+I'd like to float the idea that while it would be neat if all software was Open Source that doesn't necessarily mean it has to be free!

 ## License